Script step

 Properties

-Context might contains useful custom variables and information to configure your function.
+The context might contain useful custom variables and information to configure your function.

 You can use for that the propertiesdictionary.